KeltonMVP/rules/docs/wiki-info/other-systems/rob.en.md

 * In the special room you have at most 5 minutes to go through these two stages, otherwise the robbery will fail.
 * If the player fits in the required time, they will be taken out of the robbed house or business with a money bag, also receiving wanted 6 without the right to surrender for robbery.
 * The next step is to hide the stolen money at two different houses, the player receiving a checkpoint where they need to go.
 Therefore, we recommend having a vehicle waiting when you do such a robbery.
-* If the player manages to take the money to the two locations, then the robbery is successfully completed, at which point the player receives payment for the robbery, another 5 robbery points are deducted and a skill point is added.
+* If the player manages to take the money to the two locations, then the player moves on to the escape stage <b>provided they have at least 4 successful prison escapes</b>, at which point the player receives payment per slave, another 5 robbery points are deducted, and one point is added to their skill.
 * If the player is killed along the way by police officers, they will lose the robbery and will not receive payment, being locked in prison.

 ### Earnings from Solo Rob